 Summer 2020: Growing Together Over the following four months each participant will belong to an inquiry group that will meet regularly online or physically (if distance allows), to explore themes of meaning, communication, polarity, relationship and more.
 As a group we will circle up once a month between June and September, to take part in a men’s group together via an online platform.
 This will be a time to check in and share our challenges and things we want to celebrate with each other.
 Men’s groups offer participants accountability, clarity, challenge, support and a unique environment to really tell the truth about yourself – something which is often lacking in conversations down the pub or with long-term male friends.

 Autumn 2020: Harvesting our Insights We will conclude our journeying together by reviewing and sharing insights we have gained, offer each other honest feedback, discuss the themes of purpose in community or career, and support each other to carry these lessons out into the world.

 Please note that the calls are optional concerning attendance.

 – Nick (2018 participant)

 Please note: This journey will be physically challenging.
-Expect to learn new practices for living in the wild, and to carry all of the food and shelter you will need over the expedition.
+Expect to learn new practices for living in the wild, and to carry some of the food and the shelter you will need over the expedition.